You should understand the good organization of objects in 3DCoat.

 Weld Vertices: Weld separate vertices that are at the same point in space.

-Invert Normals
+Invert Normals:

 Lock Normals: Don’t recalculate normals; use normals directly from the object file.
 If you subdivide mesh, this option will be ignored.